Custom Add-On Api.

 npm run build

-The target directory structure should be looked like this:
+The target directory structure should look as follows:

 | |-- index.d.ts